DBQ Field Guides

 More DBQ guides coming

-We are adding DBQ field guides for shoulder, IBS, radiculopathy, and hypertension next.
+We are adding DBQ field guides for shoulder, scars, ankle, hip, neck, and diabetes next.
 The ten guides above already cover the large majority of the most-claimed condition exams.

-Browse the condition guides for the full schedule of each diagnostic code, or use the Claim Coach for a guided 10-step walkthrough that includes C&P prep at Step 7.
+Browse the condition guides for the full schedule of each diagnostic code, or use the Claim Coach for a guided 9-step walkthrough that includes C&P prep at Step 8.

 Educational content only.
 DBQ structures are public knowledge from M21-1 and archived sources.
 VA discontinued public DBQ distribution in 2020, but the rating criteria these forms map to remain in 38 CFR Part 4.
 Always consult an accredited VSO or VA-accredited attorney for claim-specific guidance.